 Connect the camera with a known-good short patch cable to a known-good switch port

-If the camera remains solid orange, take the camera to the staging lab and contact Verkada Support
+If the camera remains solid orange, take the camera to the staging lab and contact Verkada Technical Support

 LED Solid Blue and the device shows offline in Command